CZ12: Plot

 The Old Summer Palace was looted and burnt by a combined Anglo-French expeditionary force during the Second Opium War.
 Among the artifacts stolen are twelve bronze heads of the animals of the Chinese zodiac.

 In the present day, the bronze heads, supplied by MP Corporation are all auctioned.
-JC is tasked by MP to find the remaining lost bronze heads, with a promise of a 10× bonus if he can recover all of them.
+JC is tasked by MP to find the remaining lost bronze heads, with a promise of a 10 million dollar bonus, if he can recover all of them, including the Dragon.
 He visits Professor Guan, who had created 12 identical replicas for study purposes with his team of researchers, under the guise of a reporter named Martin from National Geographic.

 JC scans the animal heads using special gloves so that his secret organisation can replicate an extremely realistic model of them.
 After scanning, he goes to Paris to find a woman named Coco, recommended by Guan, for more information on the whereabouts of two bronze heads.
 JC and his partners infiltrate a mansion to find two of the bronze heads.
 JC manages to decode the password to a top secret vault and finds the bronze heads, a painting called "The Roses", along with many other valuable national treasures thought to be lost inside and manages to evade capture with all the valuables despite being busted.
 However, he is spotted by Coco.
 Having no time to explain himself, he tells Coco to meet him at a boat house while fleeing from the mansion's security.

 At the boat house, Martin tells Coco that he is working for a secret corporation that is trying to recover all the lost relics for China.
 The guards from the mansion storm the boat house and try to attack JC, but the police are called in and they are all arrested.
 JC, Coco and Simon are cleared of any wrongdoing and are released.
 JC and his team are invited to a castle owned by a lady named Catherine, unaware that the guards from the mansion are tailing them out of suspicion.
 It turns out that the captain of the "Indestructible", one of the ships involved in the destruction of the Old Summer Palace, is Catherine's great-great-grandfather.
 This upsets Coco, who confronts Catherine on it.
 JC and his team find many treasures in the castle, including the bronze head of the Rooster, and hatch a series of plans to ferry them out.